Knitted Cast-on for Left-handed Knitters

 In our previous articles on knitting for left-handed people, we looked at the basics, how to use the Continental method as well as how to make a purl stitch.

-In this article we will take a look at how you can cast on cast on without needing a yarn tail.
+In this article we will take a look at how you can cast on without needing a yarn tail.

 This method of casting on can be especially useful for projects that require you to cast on a large number of stitches.